mokagio/Stream/README.md

 * Drop the DateTools pod and implement custom _timeago_ feature
 * Profile the performances

-From the app point of view interesting developement could be:
+From the app point of view interesting development could be:

 * Add a pull to refresh
 * Provide a "Load more" button to load more posts, rather than doing it automatically.
 This would make it less _network hungry_